nautobot/nautobot/nautobot/docs/development/core/ui-component-framework.md

 - Use consistent weights across your application
 - Group related information in adjacent panels
-- Consider mobile viewports when choosing sections
+- Consider various screen sizes when choosing sections, especially for ObjectsTablePanel

 ### 2. Performance

-- Be specific with field selections
+- Be specific with field selections - select only needed fields for better performance
-- Use appropriate indexes for StatsPanel queries
+- Ensure usage of `select_related` or `prefetch_related`

 ### 3. User Experience

 - Provide clear, descriptive labels
 - Use consistent patterns across views
-- Implement proper error handling
+- Implement proper error handling for custom business logic if writing custom panels

 ### 4. Maintenance